kragen/derctuo/veskeno-outline.md

 useful accelerant to save snapshots of some intermediate checkpoint states.

-User interaction isn't the only kind of I/O, though.
-It's common for programs to read from and write to a filesystem, for a variety of reasons.
-Doing this synchronously isn't in itself a source of nondeterminism --- given a frozen filesystem snapshot that is part of the initial state from which the Veskeno computation proceeds, presumably the program will always read the same data in response to the same seek() and read() calls, unless it alters it in between with
+User interaction isn’t the only kind of I/O, though.
+It’s common for programs to read from and write to a filesystem, for a variety of reasons.
+Doing this synchronously isn’t in itself a source of nondeterminism — given a frozen filesystem snapshot that is part of the initial state from which the Veskeno computation proceeds, presumably the program will always read the same data in response to the same seek() and read() calls, unless it alters it in between with